 Two distinct fields compete for my scholarly time: political uses of myth in the Greek world (and related issues involving perceptions of myth by Strabo, Pausanias, Herodotus, etc.) and Roman Armenia (and related issues involving the Parthians, the Sasanians, Roman frontier studies, etc.).
 My first book Kinship Myth in Ancient Greece (reviewed in BMCR) examined communities (and sometimes kings like Alexander the Great) that invoked shared putative ancestors to justify a diplomatic venture.
 On authors’ attitudes toward myth I have published articles in various journals, with a new study on Strabo appearing in Writing Myth: Mythography in the Ancient World, edited by R. Scott Smith and Stephen M. Trzaskoma.
 On the Roman side, I am currently writing a book on Roman Armenia.
 In support of this project I was invited by the Department of Near Eastern Languages and Civilizations at Harvard University to be a Visiting Scholar in the summers of 2012 and 2013.
-My interest in this topic has yielded entries on Armenia, Parthia, and the Caucasus for the Virgil Encyclopedia, recently published by Wiley-Blackwell, and two articles: "Caracalla's Armenia," published in Syllecta Classica, and "Antony and Armenia," forthcoming in TAPA.
+My interest in this topic has yielded entries on Armenia, Parthia, and the Caucasus for the Virgil Encyclopedia, recently published by Wiley-Blackwell, and two articles: "Caracalla's Armenia," published in Syllecta Classica, and "Antony and Armenia," published in TAPA.
 I am also preparing chapters for volumes to be published by Wiley-Blackwell and Edinburgh University Press.
 In November 2013 I presented a paper on Roman-Sasanian relations at the conference "Persia and Rum" in Rome, Italy.
 In October 2014 I received an Achievement and Contribution Award in Research.